 You know you're in Thailand when you have to watch out for elephants on the road

 At the poopoo paper place.
-Follow the yellow brick poop filled road
+Follow the

 The poopoo paper farm